 Reviews: The Best Beddings for Ball Pythons

 Now, we picked the 15 best beddings for your pet to help you out looking for the right add-on to its enclosure;

 - Zoo Med has made a herpetoculturist approved snake bedding out of aspen shavings.
 It is a versatile substrate not only for snakes but for other reptiles too.

 - The pets are free to burrow and nest through the fluffy bedding, just like in the wild.

 - It has a high absorbent ability of up to 200% of its weight.
 The bedding stays odorless after absorbing the said amount of liquid.

-- Only a little amount of dust is being produced and so easier to clean.
+- Only a small amount of dust is being produced and easier to clean.